What is Constructive Criticism?

 Constructive criticism plays a fundamental role in the learning process.
 As an artist, the learning process never truly ends – you just get better at what you do.
 But there will always be room for improvement and growth.
 If you take offense to everything that’s being said about your work, you aren’t really listening to the people who are trying to help.
 As such, you’ll keep making the same mistakes over and over again.

 As a result, this will severely impair your success in the field.
 You’ll only have so much room to grow before you become stagnant.
-Listening, learning, and applying the suggestions given to you are crucial.
+Listening, learning, and applying the suggestions given to you is crucial.
 When you’re receptive to constructive feedback, you AND your career will soar to even greater heights because you’ll learn how to see your work with a fresh set of eyes.

 For instance, would you want to create a look for someone – such as a bride – and later realize that it wasn’t what you expected?
 Even worse, what if it wasn’t what SHE expected?
 Of course not.
 You’d be hurting your reputation, all because you didn’t have the proper education and refused assistance.
 We know you don’t want that!